flisanp/ms1-ceramic-studio/README.md

 **Home** - The home page features a hero image with the text "Jane Smith Ceramic Studio, Handcrafted Homeware" and a call to action button that guides the user to her shop.
 The image shows some of the ceramic items that she makes and this combined with the text immidiately gives the user clear information on what the website is about.

-**Collection** - The collection page features a masonry gallery with images of all her work.
+**Gallery** - The gallery page features a masonry gallery with images of all her work.

-**About** - The about page features a photo of the ceramist to give a personal feeling to who’s making the items.
+**About** - The about page features a photo of the ceramist to present the person who’s making the items.
 The page also provides a short text that gives some information about who she is and her thoughts about her work.
 You can also read that she’s available for collaborations.

 **Stockists** - The stockist page features an unordered list with links to all her stockists so that users easily can access their websites and get information on where to purchase her items.